gaearon/react-hot-loader/README.md

 // webpack Hot Module Replacement API if (module.hot) {
+  // keep in mind - here you are configuring HMR to accept CHILDREN MODULE
-  module.hot.accept('./containers/App', () => {
+  // while `hot` would configure HMR for the CURRENT module module.hot.accept('./containers/App', () => {
     // if you are using harmony modules ({modules:false}) render(App)